LeetLLM

 Output

-This retriever isn't production search: its two-term threshold rejects weak hits, but it misses paraphrases such as "reconditioned notebook."
-It is a clean test double for the surrounding pipeline.
+This retriever isn't production search: its two-term threshold rejects weak hits, but it misses paraphrases such as "refresh expired machine credential."
+It's a clean test double for the surrounding pipeline.
 Once the authorization and trace contract work, you can improve recall without weakening the boundary.

 Failure test: a tempting but forbidden result